VVELDINC/legacy-liquor-pos-api/README.md

 ### Manager - Dashboard

- - Total sales (in dollars) per month
+ - Previous days sales
  - Total number of orders per month
  - Sales (in dollars) per category (wine, beer, spirit, etc) per month
- - Bestselling product order quantity (this month?)
+ - Bestselling product order quantity for this month
- - New customers / top customers - what is this?
+ - New customers (new signups) / top customers (customers buying the most)
- - Sales trend - what's the difference with just "Sales"?
+ - Sales trend.
+From Elliott: I think what we need design to change is an overlay on that UI that shows the previous year and months vs. this year and months.
+Then months clicked out of can open the Manager Sales Reports UI to show the timeframe clicked on in the previous interface.
  - Total sales this month
  - Orders this month
- - Products sold this month - what's the difference with "orders"?
+ - Products sold this month (an order can contain multiple products)

 ### Manager - Sales Reports

- - Daily (or monthly?) sales data for all years
+ - Sales data for all years
- - Daily (or monthly?) sales data per category (wine, beer, spirit)
+ - Sales data per category (wine, beer, spirit)
- - Daily (or monthly?) sales data per type (what is a type?)
+ - Sales data per type (what is a type?)
- - Daily (or monthly?) sales data per brand
+ - Sales data per brand
- - Daily (or monthly?) sales data per SKU
+ - Sales data per SKU
  - Every sale (including data on qty sold and qty left in inventory)

+Filters for the above UI that apply: day over day, week over week, month over month, year over year, and custom filter with date picker.

 ### Manager - Sales